Wedding at the Renaissance Hotel Minneapolis

 Renaissance Minneapolis Hotel The Depot Wedding

 After their engagement session at the Lebanon Hills (Edina, MN), Nadine and Kevin were about to get married in the first Basilica of Minnesota, the Minneapolis Basilica.
-But, that before the religious event, they were getting ready for the Depot, also known as the Renaissance Hotel (recently gained by Marriott).
+But before the religious event, they were getting ready at the Depot, also known as the Renaissance Hotel (recently acquired by Marriott).

-I will first present your reportage I have shot during the bride and the groom’s, and for a second time, the hotel itself (given it’s also a wedding venue).
+I will first present the reportage I shot during the bride and groom’s preparation, and secondly, the hotel itself (given it’s also a wedding venue).

 Table of Contents